smartsupp/smartsupp.github.io/_docs/examples/chat-box-design.md

 ---
 title: "Chat box design"
-subtitle: "Advanced chat box customization."
+subtitle: "Adjust texts, colors and logo on single or multiple domains."
+description: "Create different chat box designs and use this API for different departments or sections on your website."
 ---

-You can adjust texts, colors and banner (logo) as you need.
-This is useful when you want to create different chat box designs accross several domains.
-This can also be used for different departments or sections on your website.

 To better understand examples below read [Theme](/docs/javascript-api/theme/) and [Multilanguage chat box](/docs/examples/multilanguage-chat-box/) before you continue.
 {: .callout .callout-info }